dylanaraps/neofetch/README.md

     --image                Image source.
 Where and what image we display.
                            Possible values: wall, shuffle, /path/to/img, off
     --image_backend        Which program to use to draw images.
-    --shuffledir           Which directory to shuffle for an image.
+    --shuffle_dir           Which directory to shuffle for an image.
     --font_width px        Used to automatically size the image --image_position       Where to display the image: (Left/Right) --split_size num       Width of img/text splits